adamchel/stitch-js-sdk/stitch_sdks.rst

 Deviations
 ~~~~~~~~~~

-When deviating from a defined name, an author should consider if the altered name is recognizable and discoverable to the user of another SDK.
+When deviating from a defined name, an SDKauthor should consider if the altered name is recognizable and discoverable to the user of another SDK.

 A non-exhaustive list of acceptable naming deviations are as follows:

-- Using the property "isLoggedIn" as an example, Kotlin would use "loggedIn", while Java would use "isLoggedIn()".
+- Using the property "loggedIn" as an example, Kotlin would use "loggedIn", while Java would use "isLoggedIn()".
 However, calling it "isAuthenticated" would not be acceptable.
+Some languages idioms prefer the use of "is", "has", or "was" and this is acceptable.
 - Using the method "loginWithCredential" as an example, Java would use "loginWithCredential", Swift would use "login(withCredential: ...", and Python would use "login_with_credential.
 However, calling it "loginWithSecret" would not be acceptable.
-- Using "loggedIn" rather than "isLoggedIn".
-Some languages idioms prefer the use of "is", "has", or "was" and this is acceptable.

 --------------
 Client SDK API